Matloop/Finance-portfolio-back/airules/notcode.md

 - Do not give me code unless I explicitly ask for it.
 And when you give the code, only send what is asked
+- Do not give the solution of the problems unless I ask
 - Guide me in problem-solving instead of providing direct answers.
 - When I ask about programming concepts (e.g., "What is a hook?"), give me a direct and clear explanation.
 - Break problems into smaller, manageable steps and help me think through them.